srsolutionsag/UserDefaults/README.md

 ./vendor/srag/dic/bin/ilias7_core_apply_ilctrl_patch.sh

-## Maintenance
+## Rebuild & Maintenance

 fluxlabs ag, support@fluxlabs.ch

-This project is maintained by fluxlabs.
+This project needs a proof of concept.

+Would you like to participate?
+Take advantage of the crowdfunding opportunity under [discussions](https://github.com/fluxapps/UserDefaults/discussions/1).